Table of Contents[Hide][Show]

 Another fun aspect of Disney Springs is the incredible variety of dining options.
 Families can choose upscale eats or quick bites, and either option will satisfy the desire for more than “the usual.”
 My kids especially love the interactive restaurants like Rainforest Cafe and T-Rex Cafe.

-Food trucks, located near Bongos Cuban Cafe on the West Side of Disney Springs, offer fast fare at an affordable price.
+Food trucks, located in Exposition Park on the West Side of Disney Springs, offer fast fare at an affordable price.
 New restaurants are added each year, so there is something new to explore each time we visit.
 Check your My Disney Experience app to see where the trucks are located.

 7. Take a Boat (or Car Boat) Ride